dwradcliffe/chef-incron/README.md

-default['incron']['allowed_users'] is an array of users allowed, defaults to ["root"] default['incron']['denied_users'] is an array of users denied, defaults to "[]" default['incron']['editor'] is the editor user editing a job via command line, defaults to vim
+default['incron']['allowed_users'] is an array of users allowed, defaults to ["root"] default['incron']['denied_users'] is an array of users denied, defaults to "[]" default['incron']['editor'] is the editor user editing a job via command line, defaults to vim default['incton']['service_name'] is the name of the system service, defaults to "incron" on debian and 'incrond' on rhel platforms

 ## Recipes